framely/community/docs/reference/channels/googlebusiness.md

    <br>

    ![select a channel](/images/channelConfig/overview/select-channel.png)
-   *Wire Messenger channel*
+   *Wire Google Business Message channel*
    :::

-3. Configure Google Business Message integration as following:
+3. Continue inside the dialog, configure Google Business Message integration as following:

     - **Label**: Enter channel label, should be **unique**.
     - **Client Token**: Enter any private token you desire. :clipboard: Copy this value.
 This will be used to configure the Google Business Message Webhook.